AaronWoodhouse/Taskker/README.md

 >make

-or in the case it doesn't work:
+or in the case it is already made:

 >make
+or
 >./tasks

 Done is similar to that of a checkmark for tasks